laurent22/joplin/BUILD.md

 ## Building the clipper

     cd packages/app-clipper/popup
     npm install
     npm run watch # To watch for changes

 Then depending on your browser, continue with the following steps.

 ### Chrome

 1. Navigate to `chrome://extensions` and enabled “Developer Mode”.
 2. Click the “Load unpacked extension” button.
 3. Select the `app-clipper` directory.

-**Note** that every time you make changes to the extension codes, click the “Reload” button in the Chrome Extension Management page to see the changes.

-### Firefox
-1. Navigate to `about:debugging`.
-2. Click the “Load Temporary Add-on” button.
-3. Select the `manifest.json` file in the `app-clipper` directory.

-**Note** that in Firefox, the add-on needs to be manually loaded again when the browser starts.

-For more information, please refer to the relevant pages for each browser: [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#Trying_it_out) / [Chrome](https://developer.chrome.com/extensions/faq#faq-dev-01).
+To test the extension please refer to the relevant pages for each browser: [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#Trying_it_out) / [Chrome](https://developer.chrome.com/docs/extensions/mv3/getstarted/).
 Please note that the extension in dev mode will only connect to a dev instance of the desktop app (and vice-versa).

 ## Watching files

 To make changes to the application, you'll need to rebuild any TypeScript file you've changed.
 The simplest way to do this is to watch for changes from the root of the project.
 Simply run this command, and it should take care of the rest:

     npm run watch

 Running `npm run tsc` would have the same effect, but without watching.